Harish-Chandra Theorem for Two-parameter Quantum Groups: Introduction

 \section{Introduction}

-In mathematics and theoretical physics, by quantum groups mean a class of noncommutative and noncocommutative Hopf algebras.
+In mathematics and physics, quantum groups, in a broad sense, are a class of non-commutative and non-cocommutative Hopf algebras.
 It was Drinfel'd \cite{D86} and Jimbo \cite{J86} who independently defined $U_q(\mathfrak g)$ as a $q$-deformation of the universal enveloping algebra $U(\mathfrak g)$ for any semisimple Lie algebra $\mathfrak g$.
-Such $q$-deformed objects provide the universal solutions for the quantum Yang-Baxter equation and numerous quantum invariants for knots or links even $3$-manifolds (eg. \cite{Re90, ZGB91, Turaev94} etc. and references therein).
+Such $q$-deformed objects provide the universal solutions for the quantum Yang-Baxter equation and numerous quantum invariants for knots or links even $3$-manifolds (e.g. \cite{Re90, ZGB91, Turaev94} and references therein).